Bees & Honey

 We are a small business and produce most of our queens for our own use.
 However, we do raise a limited number of queens each season for sale to other beekeepers.

-Contact us about queen pricing and availability in 2024.
+Contact us about queen pricing and availability in 2026.

 • Overwintered Nucleus Colonies

 Our nucs are created with one of our Vermont queens in June or July of the previous season.
 They are built up to strength and weight by autumn.
 They were not shipped South to avoid the cold, but remain in their location to be tested by a proper Vermont winter.
 In the spring, the best colonies are reduced to four frames of brood and bees belonging to that overwintered queen and enough food to get started.
-So, when you buy one of our overwintered nucleus colonies, it contains a queen that has been tested in Vermont for nearly one full year before she’s deemed ready to be sold.
+So, when you buy one of our overwintered nucleus colonies, it contains a queen that has been tested in Vermont for nearly ten months before she’s deemed ready to be sold.
 The bees and brood in the box with her are her own offspring.

 • Vermont Wildflower Honey